swcarpentry/DEPRECATED-boot-camps/SQL/sql.md

 Basic queries
 -------------
+Let's start by using the **surveys** table.
+Here we have data on every individual that was captured at the site, including when they were captured, what plot they were captured on, their species ID, sex and weight in grams.

-Let’s write an SQL query that selects only the scientific names from the species table.
+Let’s write an SQL query that selects only the year column from the surveys table.

     SELECT scientific_name FROM species;